rozsass/text-dev-editor/_pages/endorsements.md

 [Christian Fons-Rosen](https://sites.google.com/site/cfonsrosen/){:target="_blank"}, University of California at Merced & Barcelona GSE

-This **sophisticatedly simple book is ideal for undergraduate or Master’s level Data Analytics courses with a broad audience**.
+>This **sophisticatedly simple book is ideal for undergraduate or Master’s level Data Analytics courses with a broad audience**.
 The authors discuss the key aspects of examining data, regression analysis, prediction, Lasso, and random forests and more with using elegant prose instead of algebra.
 Using well-chosen case studies, they illustrate the techniques and discuss them patiently and thoroughly.
 [Carter Hill](http://www.rcarterhill.com/){:target="_blank"} , Professor of Economics, Louisiana State University

-This **sophisticatedly simple book is ideal for undergraduate or Master’s level Data Analytics courses with a broad audience**.
-The authors discuss the key aspects of examining data, regression analysis, prediction, Lasso, and random forests and more with using elegant prose instead of algebra.
-Using well-chosen case studies, they illustrate the techniques and discuss them patiently and thoroughly.
-[Carter Hill](http://www.rcarterhill.com/){:target="_blank"} , Louisiana State University

 >"Energy and climate change represents one of the most important public policy challenges and high quality data and its empirical analysis is a foundation of solid policy.
 Data Analysis for Business Economics and Policy will have an impotant contribution to this with its innovative approach. **In addition to the comprehensive treatment of modern econometric techniques, the book also covers the less glamourous but crucial aspects of procuring and cleaning data and drawing useful inferences from less than perfect datasets.** As the center of gravity of the energy system shifts to developing economies where data quality is still an issue this will provide an important and practical combination for both academic and policy professionals."